survivejs/react-book/manuscript/04_implementing_notes.md

 ## Removing `Notes`

-We are still missing one vital functionality.
+We are still missing one vital function.
 It would be nice to be able to delete notes.
 We could implement a button per `Note` and trigger the logic using that.
 It will look a little rough initially, but we will style it later.

 As before we'll need to define some logic on `App` level.
 Deleting a note can be achieved by first looking for a `Note` to remove based on id.
-After we know which `Note` to remove we can construct a new state without it.
+After we know which `Note` to remove, we can construct a new state without it.

 **app/components/App.jsx**